User Manual

 If you check “Stop iTunes using AirPlay devices”, BitPerfect will attach itself in the background to the AirPlay device in such a way that no other Apps can use it, thereby preventing some of these issues.

-Recommendation: Enabled.
-Please contact BitPerfect Support and provide us with a detailed description of the problem you are encountering if you find you need to disable this.
+Recommendation: Disabled.
+Please contact BitPerfect Support and provide us with a detailed description of the problem you are encountering if you find you need to enable this.

 Troubleshooting: N/A, there are no known specific problems associated with this option.

-Both of these options operate at the fundamental levels of BitPerfect's sound engine and its interaction with the computer's operating system.
-Moving the sliders left can provide improved sound quality in high-resolution audio systems, but could also cause "Overload!" messages in the Console Log, sound corruption, and other unexplained problems.
+This option operates at the fundamental levels of BitPerfect's sound engine and its interaction with the computer's operating system.
+Moving the slider to the left left can provide improved sound quality in high-resolution audio systems, but could also cause "Overload!" messages in the Console Log, sound corruption, and other unexplained problems.
 These are areas in which perhaps the greatest optimizations in sound quality can be realized using BitPerfect, but will require great patience and determination on the part of the user.
-Users experimenting with these sliders should be taking great care to ensure that the computer is used only for audio playback in order to achieve maximum benefit.
+Users experimenting with this slider should be taking great care to ensure that the computer is used only for audio playback in order to achieve the intended benefit.

-Recommendation: Start with both sliders all the way to the right.
-Try gradually moving the sliders left and see if you notice an improvement, without encountering unexplained problems.
-Each time you move a slider, you have to re-start playback to initiate the change.
-If this level of tweaking leaves you feeling uncomfortable, leave both sliders at their right-most position and ignore them!
+Recommendation: Start with the slider all the way to the right.
+Try gradually moving the slider left and see if you notice an improvement, without encountering unexplained problems.
+Each time you move the slider, you have to re-start playback to initiate the change.
+If this level of tweaking leaves you feeling uncomfortable, leave the slider at its right-most position and ignore it!

-Troubleshooting: Before trying any other troubleshooting measures, make sure to move these sliders all the way to the right, the default position.
+Troubleshooting: Before trying any other troubleshooting measures, make sure to move this slider all the way to the right, the default position.

 iTunes Comments